 Many conditions cause leukocoria including cataract, retinal detachment, retinopathy of prematurity, intraocular infection (endophthalmitis), retinal vascular abnormality (such as Coat’s Disease), and intraocular tumor (retinoblastoma).
-Not infrequently, a referral for an abnormal red reflex ends up being nothing or something minor, but it always warrants a careful, dilated exam to rule out the more concerning conditions listed above.
+Not infrequently, a referral for an abnormal red reflex ends up being nothing or something minor such as a difference in the power between the eyes, but it always warrants a careful, dilated exam to rule out the more concerning conditions listed above.

 ARE ANY OF THESE CONDITIONS SERIOUS?